tfusswinkel/InventorySample/docs/MVVM/README.md

 ## Data Binding

-The Data Binding is the mechanisism in place to communicate the View with the View Model.
-It relates 2 properties keeping them syncronized.
+The Data Binding is the mechanism in place to communicate the View with the View Model.
+It relates 2 properties keeping them synchronized.

 In order for the view model to participate in data binding with the view, its properties must raise the `PropertyChanged` event.
 View models satisfy this requirement by implementing the `INotifyPropertyChanged` interface, and raising the `PropertyChanged` event when a property is changed.